Unperknown/DevEvents/README.md

 # MingledJumble

-A collection of diverse web pages that I wanted to create.
+A collection of diverse web pages📃 that I wanted to create.😎

 ## 👪 Contributor(s)